What is Capital Gains Tax?

 Capital Gains Tax on Gifted and Inherited Homes

 You won’t have to pay capital gains tax if you give a property to a spouse, civil partner or to a charity.
 This is because it’s deemed as a ‘no gain, no loss’ basis.
 However, if you gift it to another family member, a child perhaps, you’ll have to pay CGT on the gift.
 The amount you have to pay will be based on the difference between the current value of the house and the price you paid for it.

 There is no CGT to pay on death.
 If you inherit a property and the inheritance tax has been paid by the estate, then there should be no further taxes to pay until you sell the property.
-If you sell the house without having made it your primary home, you’ll likely have to pay CGT.
+If you sell the house without having made it your primary home, such as selling a probate property, you’ll likely have to pay CGT.
 The price will be determined by the increase in value between the date of death and the date you sell.

 If you’re gifted a property whilst the owner is still living there, then this is called a gift with reservation.
 Inheritance tax will still have to be paid when the owner passes away and you may still need to pay CGT when you eventually sell the house.
 The amount you pay will depend on the increase in value between the date you were given the property and the date you sell.
 It does not include the date of death.

 If you’re ever unsure, you should speak to an independent financial adviser who can provide you with the relevant information.

 Other Taxes Due on UK Property